 "The safety of our students, colleagues and our wider University community remains our top priority and we will continue to monitor our position on a daily basis."

-The restrictions in the different tiers can be found outlined here.
+The restrictions in the different tiers can be found outlined on the government website.

 For all press office enquiries please email firstname.lastname@example.org.